 The stand should be adjustable in height, tilt, or pivot.

 If you’re playing games for several hours on a full-screen, you might want to see if the monitor is energy efficient.
 Most monitors use electrical power between 10 and 30 watts, but some models even use up to 60 watts.
-Always check the specifications of every monitor because it can save your money in the long run.
+Always check the specifications of every monitor because it can save you money in the long run.

 Manufacturer Warranty and Support

 We have only had good experiences when we have bought technical devices from Amazon.
-If a defect occurs within the first 30 days, Amazon will exchange it without any problems or issue a voucher.
+If a defect occurs within the first 30 days, Amazon will exchange it without problems or issue a voucher.
 That is really fair.
 Of course, you can order elsewhere, but rarely at a better price and with such good service.

 Finally, always make sure that you choose the best value for money.
 Monitor prices can widely vary depending on their features, but you shouldn’t go for a cheap monitor even if it costs $100 or less.
-A cheap monitor is normally not as stable and reliable as a more expensive one, and it might not be equipped with all of the hardware components needed for gaming.
+A cheap monitor usually is not as stable and reliable as a more expensive one, and it might not be equipped with all of the hardware components needed for gaming.